makevoid/bitcoin_brightonruby2015_lt/README.md

 Lighting Talk (5 min presentation) about what Bitcoin is and why you (Ruby Devs) should careaaa

-pubkey/privkey
+- pubkey/privkey concept
+- P2P network
-no account to register (meaning you can identify users with message signing, rather than login / pass, like pgp - see keybase.io) blockchau
+- no account to register (meaning you can identify users with message signing, rather than login / pass, like pgp - see keybase.io)
+- blockchain